The First Latex Mattresses

 Airflow not only cools the mattress, it also controls moisture, inhibiting the growth of mold and bacteria.

-We calculate our ratings in accordance to our Verified Review Policy.
+We calculate our ratings in accordance with our Verified Review Policy.

-Five potential sources of reviews and ratings by customers are Viewpoints, Reseller Ratings, Yelp, Beds.Org, and Goodbed.
+The Fibro-Pedic and Soft-Pedic latex-memory foam mattresses are sold only in the Selectabed store and online from Selectabed’s website.
+Then these are mattresses made for specific conditions.
+This limits the availability of customer reviews, such as on Amazon and other retail sites.
+Five potential sources of reviews and ratings by Selectabed customers are Viewpoints, Reseller Ratings, Yelp, Beds.Org, and Goodbed.
 Among these sources, only Reseller Ratings has customer reviews which name these two models.
 Beds.Org has a staff review of each model, but no customer reviews.
 The other three sites have reviews of Selectabed mattresses, but not of these two.

 Another rating source is Sleep Like the Dead.
 However, it summarizes online reviews and comments by mattress owners rather than posting individual reviews.
 Among Selectabed mattresses, Air-Pedic is covered, but not these two models.

 The Sleep Disorders Center of Alabama has furnished its diagnostic sleep rooms with Selectabed mattresses, half with the Tri-Pedic and half with the Fibro-Pedic.
 This was after researching and testing several brands and models.
 They have had a good response from their patients.
-A conservative estimate of their rating would be 4.6.
+A conservative estimate of their rating would be 4.7.